skycoin/skywire/mainnet_rules.md

 **If you do this, please uncomment `PKGENV=true` before saving the file**

-### Connection to DMSG network - Survey & transport log collection
+### Connection to DMSG network - hardware survey, transport setup-node survey, transport bandwidth log collection

 For any given visor, the system survey and transport bandwidth logs should be downloaded **hourly** over dmsghttp by the reward system.